 - Then toggle the Enable Remote Desktop setting on if it’s off.

-- To do so, right-click the Start menu and select Run.
+- Right-click the Start menu and select Run.

 - Click the Remote tab.

-- Then select the Allow remote connections to this computer connections setting if you need to .
+- Then select the Allow remote connections to this computer setting if you need to .

 - Deselect the Allow connections only form computers running Remote Desktop with Network Level Authentication (recommended) option if it’s checked.